Transferring Out Your Property Proceeds on Sale as a Foreigner

-You should speak to a money transfer company such as ourselves to determine your residency status for moving your money out of South Africa.
+For peace of mind it’s always best to speak to a money transfer company such as ourselves to determine your residency status for moving your money out of South Africa.
 The earlier you do this in the sale process the better.

 3. Source of funds

 When you repatriate funds from South Africa you will be subject to South African exchange control regulations.
-This means, among other things, that the Reserve Bank will investigate the initial source of your (the non resident) investment in South Africa.
+This means, among other things, that the Reserve Bank will investigate the initial source of your (the non-resident) investment in South Africa.
 Therefore, you must take care to retain documentation of the initial purchase and transfer into your name of the property.

 The following documents will need to be retained to enable transferring out your property proceeds on sale as a foreigner: